samcreek/documentation/source/_docs/hsts.md

 description: Enforce HTTPS communications on supported browsers using the HTTP Strict Transport Security header.
 tags: [security]
 ---

-If you configure your site to [automatically redirect requests to HTTPS whenever necessary](/docs/domains/#redirect-to-https-and-the-primary-domain), Pantheon will automatically set the HTTP Strict Transport Security (HSTS) header to standardize all client connections on HTTPS and prevent use of HTTP.
-Either a short (5 minute) or long (366 day) duration may be selected.
-Using the long duration setting will help you get an A+ SSL rating from [SSL Labs](https://www.ssllabs.com/ssltest/){.external}, and will also help protect your website against protocol downgrade attacks and cookie hijacking.
+Pantheon can now automatically redirect all traffic to HTTPS, and set the HTTP Strict Transport Security (HSTS) header to standardize all client connections on HTTPS and prevent use of HTTP.
+This security feature can increase your SSL rating from [SSL Labs](https://www.ssllabs.com/ssltest/){.external}, and will also help protect your website against protocol downgrade attacks and cookie hijacking.

+## Configure HSTS Through the `pantheon.yml` File

+{% include("content/hsts.html") %}

 ## Deploy and Configure a HSTS Header by Module or Plugin
-The HTTP Strict-Transport-Security response header (often abbreviated as **HSTS**) is a website security feature that tells browsers to only communicate using HTTPS, instead of HTTP.

 <div class="alert alert-info">
 <h4 class="info">Note</h4><p markdown="1">Manual configuration of the HSTS header using modules, as described in this section, should rarely be necessary.
-Instead, you should set the [`scheme` setting in your pantheon.yml file](https://pantheon.io/docs/pantheon-yml/), which will apply these headers automatically.
+Instead, you should set the `scheme` setting in your `pantheon.yml` file as described above, which will apply these headers automatically.
 If for some reason you need more flexibility than provided by the built-in feature, then you may use the module or plugin below to configure the exact values you need.
 </p>
 </div>